 All MSSE Office staff will follow the school year calendar as determined by the Special Education Director.
-This includes federal holidays and up to 10 floating holidays per year.

 A holiday will not cause a deduction from an employee's time or compensation.
 The Joint Agreement may require educational support personnel to work on a legal school holiday during an emergency or for the continued operation and maintenance of facilities or property.
-In such case, an employee may reserve the floating holiday for future use, per director's approval.